Kathryn is a Senior Research Officer within the Practice Evidence and Engagement area at the Australian Institute of Family Studies.

 What are the tools that are already translated into SCORE?

-As part of our work on the Expert Panel, AIFS translated a small number of measurement tools that were being commonly used in the families and children sector into SCORE.
+As part of our work, AIFS translated a small number of measurement tools that were being commonly used in the families and children sector into SCORE.

 The translated tools are: